PeterJochem/Turtlebot_Navigation/src/rigid2d/README.md

 # Rigid2D Library

 ### rigid2d.cpp
 This implements the rigid body transoformations as well as the screw theory calculations.

 ### diff_drive.cpp
 This provides a class for modeling a differential drive robot.
 It has fields for tracking the robot's current SE(2) pose as well as other odometry data.

 ### waypoints.cpp
 This provides methods for a robot to navigate to waypoints.
+It subscribes to a list of waypoints on the ROS server and provides methods for navigating to them.

 # ROS Nodes